The School of Graduate Studies is pleased to announce the Council of Ontario Universities (COU) 2024-25 Autism Scholars Awards Competition.

 Conditions of the Award

-- a Canadian citizen or a permanent resident of Canada at the time of the application deadline (January 29, 2021), and
+- A Canadian citizen or a permanent resident of Canada at the time of the application deadline (January 31, 2024), and

-- registered as a full-time student in a master’s or doctoral program at an Ontario university at the beginning of the award period (fall 2021), and remain registered as a full-time student throughout the term of the
+- registered as a full-time student in a master’s or doctoral program at an Ontario university at the beginning of the award period (fall 2024), and remain registered as a full-time student throughout the term of the award.

 - During the year an Autism Scholars Award is held, the recipient is precluded from holding any other award that offers financial support of more than $20,000 for that same year (subject to the university’s own policies).